wormhole-foundation/wormhole/whitepapers/0008_batch_messaging.md

 Signature[] signatures;
 // Number of hashes
 uint8 hashesLen;
-// Array of Observation hashes bytes32[] hashes;
+// Array of observation hashes bytes32[] hashes;
 // Number of observations, should be equal to hashesLen uint8 observationsLen;

-// Repeated for observationLen times, bytes[] Observation
+// Repeated for observationLen times, bytes[] observation
 	// Index of the observation
 	uint8 index;
-	// Number of bytes in the Observation uint32 observationBytesLen;
+	// Number of bytes in the observation uint32 observationBytesLen;
 	// Encoded observation, see the Structs section
         // for details on the observation structure. bytes observation;
 ```